BabakBar/Breast-Cancer-ML/README.md

 # Limitations

 While this study delivered meaningful insights, it reflects possible limitations.
-First, since this project primarily focused on using the ML models, knowledge of in-depth medical factors was excluded, which means we excluded diving into understanding each variable.
+First, since this project primarily focused on using the ML models, knowledge of in-depth medical factors was excluded, which means we ignored diving into understanding each variable.

 The challenges would remain in training and continuous refinement regarding the model development.
 A trained network is only as good as the data it learned from.
 For instance, the network’s output will be skewed if the dataset is skewed.
 If it included only high-resolution pictures of cancer tumors, there is no telling how it would respond to lower-resolution images.